 -

-Air conditioner necessary for relief from allergies or other respiratory problems (less any increase in the value of your home resulting from installation of air conditioning)
+Air conditioner necessary for relief from allergies or other respiratory problems (less any increase in the value of your home resulting from the installation of air conditioning)

 -

-Alcoholism treatment, including inpatient treatment, meals and lodging at a therapeutic center for alcohol addiction
+Alcoholism treatment, including inpatient treatment, meals, and lodging at a therapeutic center for alcohol addiction

 -